-Some key words: Average treatment effect; Matching estimator; Rank-based statistic; Regression adjustment; Semiparametric efficiency.
+Some key words: Average treatment effect; Matching estimator; Rank-based statistic; Regression adjustment; Semi-parametric efficiency.

-1. INTRODUCTION
+1. Introduction

-Consider the problem of estimating the average treatment effect (ATE), based on an observational study encompassing n observations of a binary treatment $D \in \{0, 1\}$, some measured pre-treatment covariates $X \in \mathbb{R}^d$, and an outcome $Y = Y(D) \in \mathbb{R}$ that is realized from the two potential outcomes (Y(0), Y(1)).
+Consider the problem of estimating the average treatment effect (ATE), based on an observational study encompassing n observations of a binary treatment $D \in \{0, 1\}$, some measured pre-treatment covariates $X \in \mathbb{R}^d$, and an outcome $Y \equiv Y(D) \in \mathbb{R}$ that is realized from the two potential outcomes (Y(0), Y(1)).
 Among the techniques employed to estimate τ , nearest neighbor (NN) matching stands as one of the most widely adopted and comprehensible approaches; see Stuart (2010) and references therein.
 These estimators aim to impute the missing potential outcome of each unit in one treatment group by finding units from the opposite treatment group whose covariate profile closely resembles that of the unit with the missing potential outcome.
-The quantification of covariate similarity relies on the user-specified distance metric between the (distribution of the) covariates of each unit.
+The quantification of covariate similarity relies on the user-specified distance metric between the (distributions of the) covariates of different units (from different treatment groups).